 The Day of Execution

-A scaffold was built on an empty lot in Owensboro, the administrative seat of Daviess County.
+A scaffold was built on an empty lot in Owensboro, the administrative seat of Daviess County, Kentucky.

-The case received national attention, not least because the sheriff of Daviess County was Florence Shoemaker Thompson.
+The case received national attention, not least because the sheriff of Daviess County was Florence Shoemaker Thompson and, as such, it was her duty to carry out the execution.
 Was a woman going to send Rainey Bethea on his journey into oblivion?

 It turns out she wouldn’t.
 A former Louisville police officer, Arthur L. Hash, offered to do the job and his offer was accepted.
 Also, a farmer from Illinois named G. Phil Hanna, who had some experience in the hanging trade, was brought in to offer his expertise.

 Just after sunrise, Rainey Bethea was escorted on foot from the Daviess County Jail to the scaffold.
 A huge crowd surrounded the place of execution; the heads of men, women, and children strained upwards to catch a good view.

 Bethea mounted the 13 steps to the platform where his executioners and various officials waited for him.
 He stood on the X marked on the trapdoor, three straps secured his ankles, thighs, and arms and chest, and a black hood was put over his head.

 Hanna placed the noose over his head and after adjusting it signalled to Hash to pull the lever that opened the trapdoor.
 But Hash did nothing.
 He had spent the night in the company of his favourite beverage and was drunk as a boiled owl.
 Eventually, after Hanna said sharply to him “Do it,” he moved into action.

 The condemned man dropped eight feet, and 15 minutes later, at 5.45 a.m., was declared dead.
 The assembled multitude remained mostly silent during Rainey’s ordeal.